jasonjjiang/mindunpacker/README.md

 **Cross-Platform Access**

 Access your journal from anywhere, at any time.
-The Mind Unpacker is accessible on various devices, ensuring your thoughts are never out of reach.
+MindUnpacker is accessible on various devices, ensuring your thoughts are never out of reach.

 **Getting Started**

-Visit The Mind Unpacker website.
+Visit the MindUnpacker website.

 Create an account by providing your email and setting a password.
 Once registered, log in to your account.